scipy/scipy/doc/source/dev/governance/governance.rst

 ensure, through working with the BDFL and taking input from the Community, the long-term well-being of the project, both technically and as a community.

-The Council will have a Chair, who is tasked with keeping the organisational aspects of the functioning of the Council and the Project on track.
+The Council will have a Chair, who is tasked with keeping the organizational aspects of the functioning of the Council and the Project on track.
 The Council will also appoint a Release Manager for the Project, who has final responsibility for one or more releases.

-During the everyday project activities, council members participate in all discussions, code review and other project activities as peers with all other Contributors and the Community.
+During the everyday project activities, Council Members participate in all discussions, code review, and other project activities as peers with all other Contributors and the Community.
 In these everyday activities, Council Members do not have any special power or privilege through their membership on the Council.
-However, it is expected that because of the quality and quantity of their contributions and their expert knowledge of the Project Software and Services that Council Members will provide useful guidance, both technical and in terms of project direction, to potentially less experienced contributors.
+However, it is expected that because of the quality and quantity of their contributions and their expert knowledge of the Project Software and Services, Council Members will provide useful guidance, both technical and in terms of project direction, to potentially less experienced contributors.

 The Steering Council and its Members play a special role in certain situations.
 In particular, the Council may:

--   Make decisions about the overall scope, vision and direction of the project.
+-   Make decisions about the overall scope, vision, and direction of the project.
 -   Make decisions about strategic collaborations with other organizations or individuals.
--   Make decisions about specific technical issues, features, bugs and pull requests.
+-   Make decisions about specific technical issues, features, bugs, and pull requests.
 They are the primary mechanism of guiding the code review process and merging pull requests.
 -   Make decisions about the Services that are run by The Project and manage those Services for the benefit of the Project and Community.
 -   Make decisions when regular community discussion does not produce consensus on an issue in a reasonable time frame.
--  Update policy documents such as this one.
+-  Update policy documents, such as this one.

 Council membership
 ~~~~~~~~~~~~~~~~~~

-To become eligible for being a Steering Council Member an individual must be a
+To become eligible for being a Steering Council Member, an individual must be a
 Project Contributor who has produced contributions that are substantial in
 quality and quantity, and sustained over at least one year.
 Potential Council
 Members are nominated by existing Council members and voted upon by the